Moero Chronicle

-Moe Chronicle, commonly known in Japan as Genkai Tokki Moero Chronicle (限界凸記 モエロクロニクル, Genkai Tokki Moero Kuronikuru), is a dungeon crawler role-playing video game developed by Compile Heart for the PlayStation Vita.
+Moero Chronicle, commonly known in Japan as Genkai Tokki Moero Chronicle (限界凸記 モエロクロニクル, Genkai Tokki Moero Kuronikuru), is a dungeon crawler role-playing video game developed by Compile Heart for the PlayStation Vita themed around collecting moe' reinterpretations of JRPG fantasy monsters.
 It is the second game in Compile Heart's Genkai Tokki series of video games, following Monster Monpiece and preceding direct sequel Moero Crystal and Genkai Tokki: Seven Pirates.
-Moe Chronicle was released on May 15, and an Asian release featuring Chinese and English subtitles was later published by Sony Computer Entertainment and released on May 5, 2015.
-It was then released on Steam with English, Japanese and Chinese subtitles on August 16, 2017, as Moero Chronicle.
+Moero Chronicle was released on May 15, and an Asian release featuring Chinese and English subtitles was later published by Sony Computer Entertainment and released on May 5, 2015 as "Moe Chronicle".
+It was then released on Steam with English, Japanese and Chinese subtitles on August 16, 2017, as Moero Chronicle reverting back to its original name.
 On April 26, 2019, the game was released as Moero Chronicle Hyper on the Nintendo Switch with pre-orders opening for a physical version later that year.

 Gameplay

-The game is a dungeon crawl game where the player is required to navigate through maps containing enemies.
+The game is a dungeon crawler where the player is required to navigate through maps containing enemies.
 Battles are turn-based, and involve attacking parts of enemy monster girls so that their clothes fall off; eventually at the end of the battle, the player is required to rub the monster girl using the front and rear touchpads of the PlayStation Vita, in a manner similar to that of the previous game Monster Monpiece.
 The player decides on which monster girls are placed within the party, and are able to swap their underwear, which serves as the main customizable equipment of the game.
 Changing underwear affects the abilities each girl has, in addition to their skill points.
 Strange Monsters can also be obtained and combined with Raw Material Panties to create new items, depending on the combination of raw materials used.

 The player is able to visit the personal rooms of monster girls to bond with them and raise their affection, where they may give them presents or trigger special event scenes.
 Upon befriending a monster girl, they are added to a compendium, where the player can view artwork of the girls without makeup applied.